Small Grains, Large Gains: Feeding Rye to Pigs

 “I’m more excited about hybrid rye, than I have been than any other product that we have, because of its potential on diversifying our landscape in the Midwest” – Mac Ehrhardt (Co-owner of Albert Lea Seed)

-A German company, KWS, has spent ten years developing hybrid rye.
-KWS has developed nine different hybrid rye varieties, three of which are sold in the U.S: Bono, Brasetto, and Progas.
+German-based seed producer KWS, has spent ten years developing hybrid rye.
+KWS has developed nine different hybrid rye varieties, three of which are sold in the U.S.: Bono, Brasetto and Progas.
 Bono and Brasetto are the two grain-type hybrids, while Progas is a forage-type hybrid.

 Hybrid rye is just as cold hardy as winter rye, but higher yielding and more resistant to ergot.
 KWS, in the process of hybridizing rye, isolated the Rfp1 gene from an Iranian rye landrace.
 The Rfp1 gene ensures that hybrid rye produces twice as much pollen as open-pollinator varieties (OPV), which KWS labels as PollenPlus.
 Producing double the amount of pollen allows fertilization to occur in a short window of time – extremely reducing the chance for ergot to attach, thus minimizing fungal infection.